 Avocado cream also makes a great topping for tacos, enchiladas, or any Mexican food.
 If you'd like to make it spicy, add a roasted pepper (a jalapeno or poblano pepper would be delicious) or a little hot sauce along with the other ingredients before processing.

 Loved these Baked Black Bean Taquitos and want more?

 If you loved this vegetarian taquito recipe, make sure to check out all of my taco recipes!

-And here are a few other Mexican and Tex-Mex Recipes you’ll enjoy:
+And here are a few other recipes you’ll enjoy:

 - Easy Roasted Veggie Fajitas

 Still want more?
 I rounded up 25 of my fave Vegetarian Taco Recipes here!